-Are you looking to form a limited liability company (LLC) in the state of South Dakota, but you’re not sure how the formation process works?
-There are several important steps when it comes to creating a South Dakota LLC that is compliant and able to do business in the state.
+Are you looking to form a professional limited liability company (PLLC) in South Dakota, but you’re not sure how the formation process works?
+There are several important steps when it comes to creating a South Dakota PLLC that is compliant and able to do business in the state.

-LLCs in South Dakota have simple formation and maintenance requirements, several options for how they can be taxed, and flexible management.
-From one-person businesses to multi-member LLCs with several owners, the LLC is a popular choice for a reason.
+PLLCs in South Dakota have relatively simple formation and maintenance requirements, several options for how they want to be taxed, and flexible management.
+From one-person businesses to multi-member PLLCs with several owners, the PLLC is a popular choice for a reason.

-Forming an LLC in South Dakota (in 6 Steps)
+Forming a PLLC in South Dakota (in 6 Steps)

 Do You Like It?

 At the end of the day, this is your business, and you should choose a name that makes you proud.
 You should also make sure your PLLC name both sounds good when spoken out loud, and looks good when written down.